-EU calls screening of travellers from China 'unjustified'
+EU calls screening of travellers from China unjustified

 EU health officials held talks in Brussels on Thursday to co-ordinate any response.

-The ECDC said: "The BF7 omicron variant, which is prevalent in China, is already present in Europe and failed to become dominant.

-"However, we remain vigilant and will be ready to use the emergency brake if necessary."
+The ECDC added: "We remain vigilant and will be ready to use the emergency brake if necessary."

+The EU can issue recommendations, but each nation is free to make their own policies, like Italy.

+Italian Prime Minister Giorgia Meloni said her country's efforts to curb Covid-19 transmissions from China would be undermined if other EU countries did not follow suit.

 In the UK, a minister said the issue was "under review".